Bonsai trees need to be repotted on a regular basis, otherwise, as the tree grows, the pot will get filled with long roots.

 At this point, the energy is in the tree, so when we prune the roots, it doesn’t reduce the vigor of the tree.
 Within a week of pruning, this tree will recover and grow a full canopy.

-By repotting it too early, specially when the weather is cold in January, it will take a long time for the tree to start growing.
+By repotting it too early, especially when the weather is cold in January, it will take a long time for the tree to start growing.
 You also might get some die back and the tree will have much more difficulty recovering from the work.

 Items you will need: